hankbao/libreboot/docs/git/index.md

 How to build the ROM images {#build}
 ===========================

-You don\'t need to do much, as there are scripts already written for you that can build everything automatically.
+You don't need to do much, as there are scripts already written for you that can build everything automatically.

 You can build libreboot from source on a 32-bit (i686) or 64-bit